Practical. Powerful. Portable.

 The thickness of the metal being cut is very important because the center hole of the cutting and gouging tip is sized to deliver the proper amount of oxygen at the proper pressure for a specific thickness.
 The pre-heat orifice is also sized to handle the proper amounts of mixed gas to heat a given thickness of metal adequately.
 Oxy-fuel equipment is capable of cutting mild steel from 3 mm (1/8”) to 300 mm (12”).

 Tips are designed specifically for the applications in which they are to be used.
 There are different tips used for cutting, gouging, and heating.
 They may be one piece of solid copper, or a two-piece hybrid with a brass inner piece and a copper outer piece.
-Some tips are specially designed to use with automated cutting machinery for high-pressure cutting that permits quicker, cleaner, more accurate cuts.
+Some cutting tips are specially designed to use with automated cutting machinery for high-pressure cutting that permits quicker, cleaner, more accurate cuts.

 4. Fuel Gas